sn1218/Transactions_Fraud_Detection/README.md

 ## Overview

 This project implements machine learning models to detect fraudulent transactions.
-This project experiments with both isolation forests and HDBSCAN clustering.
-HDBSCAN clustering was found to give better results in terms of fraud detection.
+It experiments with both Isolation Forests and HDBSCAN clustering, with HDBSCAN yielding better results in terms of fraud detection.

 ## The Project
-The data was sourced from Kaggle, and each transaction was labelled with 0 for non-fraudulent or 1 for fraudulent.
+The data was sourced from Kaggle, where each transaction is labeled as 0 for non-fraudulent or 1 for fraudulent.

 The modelling and testing was all done in the 'Online Payment Fraud Detection Using Machine Learning.ipynb' file.
 This notebook includes:
 * Initial data cleaning